Teams and organizations of the Marvel Cinematic Universe: Tivan Group

 The Tivan Group is a powerful group led by the Collector.
 Responsible for the founding of the Exitar mining colony on Knowhere, the group wields enormous power and prestige in the criminal underworld of the cosmos.

-It appeared in the films Thor: The Dark World, Guardians of the Galaxy, and Avengers: Infinity War; as well as the Disney+ animated series What If...?.
+As of 2025, the group has appeared in one project: the films Thor: The Dark World and Guardians of the Galaxy; and the Disney+ animated series What If...?.

 Tracksuit Mafia

-The Tracksuit Mafia is a criminal organization operating in New York, with a history of being fought by Ronin, eventually revealed to be working for Wilson Fisk, under the orders of Maya Lopez / Echo.
+The Tracksuit Mafia is a criminal organization operating in New York City working for Wilson Fisk / Kingpin.
 In the comics, they were known as the Tracksuit Draculas.

-They appeared in the Disney+ series Hawkeye.
+As of 2025, the group has appeared in one project: the Disney+ series Hawkeye (2021).

 Wrecking Crew

 The Wrecking Crew is a four-man criminal group wielding stolen enhanced Asgardian construction tools as weapons.
 The group's members consist of Wrecker, Piledriver, Bulldozer, and Thunderball.
-They were hired by an anonymous client to steal a sample of Jennifer Walters' gamma-irradiated blood, though she fights them off.
+They were hired by Todd Phelps / HulkKing to steal a sample of Jennifer Walters' gamma-irradiated blood, though she fights them off.

-They appeared in the Disney+ series She-Hulk: Attorney at Law.
+As of 2025, the group has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.

 Zealots

 The Zealots were a separatist faction of the Masters of the Mystic Arts led by Kaecilius.
 Kaecilius and his surviving disciples were given the immortality they had wanted all along from Dormammu.
 Unfortunately for them, the warnings they failed to heed turned out to be correct as the three were dragged into the Dark Dimension upon Doctor Strange defeating Dormammu.

-They appeared in the film Doctor Strange.
+As of 2025, the group has appeared in one project: the film Doctor Strange.